Xiaoyu-Lu/GSoC_2020/docs/summary/phase1.md

   > If *ensure_ascii* is true (the default), all non-ASCII characters in the output are escaped with `\uXXXX` sequences, and the result is a [`str`](https://docs.python.org/2/library/functions.html#str)instance consisting of ASCII characters only.
 If *ensure_ascii* is false, some chunks written to *fp* may be [`unicode`](https://docs.python.org/2/library/functions.html#unicode) instances.
 This usually happens because the input contains unicode strings or the *encoding* parameter is used.

-  So if we need to open `http://live.dbpedia.org/data/Pablo_Guzmán_(reporter).json` , it will trigger the error, due to the non-ASCII character `á ` .
+  The problem is that if we need to use `urllib.request.urlopen` to open `http://live.dbpedia.org/data/Pablo_Guzmán_(reporter).json` , it will trigger the error, due to the non-ASCII character `á ` .

   ```
   UnicodeEncodeError: 'ascii' codec can't encode character '\xe1' in position 20: ordinal not in range(128)